CalotaTeodora/Flask-Blog/README.md

 Here's a brief overview of the project's structure:

-flask-project/
+FLASK-BLOG/
-├── app/
+├── website/
 │ ├── init.py
-│ ├── routes.py
+│ ├── views.py
 │ └── templates/
+│ └── auth.py
-│ └── index.html
+│ └── models.py
-├── venv/
 ├── .gitignore
-├── requirements.txt
 ├── README.md
-└── run.py
+└── app.py

 markdown
 Copy code

-- `app/`: Contains the application modules.
+- `website/`: Contains the application modules.
-- `venv/`: Virtual environment directory.
 - `.gitignore`: Specifies files and directories to be ignored by git.
-- `requirements.txt`: Lists the Python dependencies.
 - `README.md`: This file.
-- `run.py`: The entry point for the Flask application.
+- `app.py`: The entry point for the Flask application.

 ## Contributing